Get FREE Legal Advice from ‘LegalforLandlords’

 Evicting Tenants

 An “eviction” is a legal proceeding by which the landlord seeks to reclaim the rented premises, causing the tenant to vacate.
-It’s always best to be prepared, so be assured that the process can be often be costly, lengthy and complicated.
+It’s always best to be prepared, so be assured that the process can often be costly, lengthy and complicated.

 A landlord only has a right to evict where the agreement with the tenant contains such a right, and/or where the landlord is able to rely on one of the ‘statutory grounds for possession‘.